arthur-e/swc-workshop/sql-intro-gapminder/SWC-Databases-and-SQL.md

 * It separates our data from our analysis.
 Recall how this builds on best practices: treating the data as read-only; treating our results as disposable and generating them from scripts.
 This way, there is no risk of accidentally changing data when analyzing it.
 * Databases are fast for large amounts of data; much faster than many programming environments including R.
 * We improve the quality control of data entry through the use of data type checking and constraints.
+Everyone who reads from the database gets the same information.
+When the database is updated, everyone has access to those updates immediately.
-* Furthermore, the concepts of relation database queries are core to understanding more advanced features in R and high-performance computing environments for working with big datasets.
+* Furthermore, the concepts of relational database queries are core to understanding more advanced features in R and high-performance computing environments for working with big datasets.

 ### SQL